KRyan23/Bragg-Sons/README.md

 ###Media
 The braggandsons logo was borrowed from www.brandcrowd.com.
 The logo was picked out I addded the text and style I then saved a screenshot.
-I understand that this is not the correct way to acquire or borrow images but to purchase the icon was quiet expensive and since I will only be using this for educational purposes i did not forsee and issue.
+I understand that this is not the correct way to acquire or borrow images but to purchase the icon was quiet expensive and since I will only be using this for educational purposes i did not see an issue with it.

 The photos used in this site were obtained from ...
 ###Acknowledgements